Trump’s ‘One Big Beautiful Bill’ passes the US House of Representatives

 He directed his remarks to the speaker of the House, a leadership role occupied by Republican Mike Johnson.

 “Donald Trump’s deadline may be Independence Day.
 That ain’t my deadline,” Jeffries said.
-“You know why, Mr. Speaker?
+“You know why, Mr Speaker?
 We don’t work for Donald Trump.
 We work for the American people.”

-Jeffries warned that the “One Big Beautiful Bill” — which he dubbed the “One Big Ugly Bill” — “hurts everyday Americans and rewards billionaires with massive tax breaks”.
+Jeffries warned that the “One Big Beautiful Bill”, which he dubbed the “One Big Ugly Bill”, “hurts everyday Americans and rewards billionaires with massive tax breaks”.
 The legislation, he added, was simply reckless.

-He called his colleagues across the aisle to show “show John McCain-level courage”, dropping a reference to the late Republican senator from Arizona, known for standing up to Trump on the question of healthcare.
+He called his colleagues across the aisle to “show John McCain-level courage”, dropping a reference to the late Republican senator from Arizona, known for standing up to Trump on the question of healthcare.

 McCain has often been cited as a symbol of bipartisanship in Congress, and Jeffries urged his Republican colleagues to reach across the aisle.